moralesn/moralesn.github.io/_posts/2015-02-23-stata-workshops.md

 permalink: stata-workshops
 ---

-Statistical analysis can involve some start-up costs on the way to learning best practices and more advanced techniques.
-[Stata](http://www.stata.com/) is a statistical can be useful to this end, facilitating statistical analysis in a user friendly interface and without the need for extensive programming experience.
+Statistical analysis can involve relatively large start-up costs on the way to learning best practices and more advanced techniques.
+[Stata](http://www.stata.com/) can be useful to this end, facilitating statistical analysis in a user friendly interface and without the need for extensive programming experience.

 The [following](https://github.com/moralesn/stata_workshopsblob/master/README.md) sessions stemmed from my experience teaching statistical analysis and modeling at the graduate level.
-They demonstrate some best data management, data manipulation, visualization, and statistical modeling practices in the context of Stata syntax.
-To learn more, refer to names of workshops I have taught and included under the download section:
+They demonstrate some best data management, visualization, and statistical modeling practices in the context of Stata syntax.
+To learn more, refer to names of workshops I have taught in the recent past:

 ##Example Workshops